-If we were able to work collectively, we would be able to buy cheaper raw materials, and we would get the cooperative, for example, and better serve the schools/PNAE.
+If we could work collectively, we would be able to buy cheaper raw materials and we would be able to get the cooperative, for example, and better serve the schools/PNAE.
 (AF-03)

 The terms mentioned above also connect with the term "collective", which is combined with six other elements, such as "action", "association", "municipality", "promote", "initiative" and "leadership".
-From the point of view of family farmers, the challenge of collective action aimed at creating a cooperative or association is perceived.
-It is noteworthy that of the seven municipalities surveyed, only one municipality is characterized in the group of legal DAP; that is, family farmers who belong to an association.
+In the view of family farmers, the challenge of the issue of collective action aimed at the creation of a cooperative or association is perceived.
+It is worth mentioning that of the seven municipalities surveyed, only one municipality is characterized in the group of legal DAP; that is, family farmers who belong to the association.
 Therefore, in the other municipalities, family farmers understand that these terms represent the difficulties of meeting the demands of the PNAE, as proven in the following reports: